portworx/px-docs/run-with-docker.md

        > location of CA file for ETCD authentication

 -cert
 	> location of certificate for ETCD authentication

+-key
+	> location of certificate key for ETCD authentication

+-acltoken
+	> ACL token value used for ETCD authentication

 -c
 	> Specifies the cluster ID that this PX instance is to join.
 You can create any unique name for a cluster ID.